MSc in Clinical Implantology A UK Masters Degree

 - Day 4.
 18th January 2020.
 Implant Design and Biomechanics

 - Day 7.
 4th April 2020.
-Laboratory procedures and digital dentistry workflow
+Digital workflow in implant dentistry

 - Day 10.
 27th June 2020.
 Complications and their management

-Module DX4017 Appraising the scientific literature – completed online
+Module DX4017 Utilising the Evidence Base – completed online

 Complete 5 Clinical days – supervised clinical practice.
 You will assess and plan appropriate treatment for patients; Includes; case assessment and treatment planning, including use of radiographic stents and CBCT.